Super Mario Advance 4: Super Mario Bros. 3: Reception

-Post-release
+Pre-release impressions tended to be positive.
+In his preview of Super Mario Advance 4, IGN writer Craig Harris criticized the inclusion of Mario Bros. in it due to its prominence in every Mario Advance title beforehand.
+However, he was anticipating the e-Reader functionality, a sentiment shared by fellow IGN writer Fran Mirabella and GameSpot writer Ricardo Torres.
+The new content introduced through the e-Reader was a point of anticipation for multiple critics, including 1UP.com staff and GameSpot writer Brad Shoemaker, who felt that the combination of Super Mario Bros.
+3's "immense popularity" with the new content could make it the best Mario game on the platform.

-Super Mario Advance 4: Super Mario Bros.
-3 has received very positive reception.
-It holds an aggregate score of 94 on Metacritic based on 25 reviews, making it the third highest-rated Game Boy Advance game.
-It is also the fourth highest-rated Mario video game on Metacritic as of May 22, 2021, behind Super Mario Galaxy, Super Mario Galaxy 2, and Super Mario Odyssey.
-It also holds an aggregate score of 92.25% based on 37 reviews, making it the third highest-rated Game Boy Advance game and the 135th highest-rated video game.
-Super Mario Advance 4 has been commercially successful; it sold in excess of 2.88 million copies in North America, 718,207 in Japan, and at least 100,000 copies in the United Kingdom, earning a Silver sales award from the ELSPA.
-The Guardian attributed an increase in revenue by 2.1% to sales of Super Mario Advance 4, which they describe as strong.
-It debuted in the United Kingdom as the 20th best-selling game of its week of release.
-For the week ending December 28, 2006, it was the best-selling Game Boy Advance game in North America.
-It has been nominated for several awards, winning some of them; it won best Game Boy Advance platform game from both IGN and its readers, the former calling the new levels "phenomenal".
-GameSpot named it the best Game Boy Advance game of October 2003 and nominated it for best platform game of the year, while its readers awarded it best Game Boy Advance game of the year.
+Upon release, Super Mario Advance 4: Super Mario Bros.
+3 was met with "universal acclaim" according to review aggregator Metacritic; on the site it holds an aggregate score of 94/100 based on 25 reviews, making it the third highest-rated Game Boy Advance game.
+It has been nominated for several awards, winning best Game Boy Advance platform game from both IGN and its readers.
+GameSpot named it the best Game Boy Advance game of October 2003 and nominated it for best platform game of the year, while its readers voted it the best Game Boy Advance game of the year.
 GameSpy named it the ninth best Game Boy Advance game of 2003, while its readers named it the sixth best.

 Pocket Gamer gave it a perfect score, calling it "Mario hop-n-bop action at its finest" and "as great as it ever was".
 GameNow similarly gave it a perfect score, commenting that it was designed to keep players playing.
 Play gave it a perfect score, calling the challenge perfect.
 They praised its quick save feature, as well as the additional e-Reader features.
 Electronic Gaming Monthly praised its controls and stages, as well as its visuals, noting that they are good for an "old, trippy 2D game".
 Nintendo Power praised the game for remaining a quality game since its release.
 Yahoo!
 Games praised it as surpassing the original, including its Super Mario All-Stars remake.
 Author William Abner called it the "quintessential side-scrolling platform game", though noting that it showed the Game Boy Advance's limitations rather than its strengths.
 The Detroit Free Press' Heather Newman gave it a perfect four out of four stars, while USA Today called it a great game.
 Game Informer's Dan Ryckert criticized the naming system employed, describing it as "boneheaded", also criticizing the method by which players use the e-Cards.
 A Game Informer reviewer praised it as their favourite game ever, expressing delight that the game has a "finally ... [has a] high quality port".